poniponiponiponiponiponiponiponiponi/yayachip8rsemu/README.md

 ![](/preview.gif)

 Yet another `yet another chip8 rust emulator` that I created for fun, because there aren't enough of them already.
-If you're writing a CHIP-8 emulator on your own this project might be useful for you to compare it with your implementation when you will come across a bug or something, especially since I put some focus on having a good disassembly, debugger, etc.
+Well to be precise I used the word emulator because it's a popular thing in the EmuDev community but it's an interpreter since a CHIP-8 CPU doesn't exist.
+If you're writing a CHIP-8 interpreter on your own this project might be useful for you to compare it with your implementation when you will come across a bug or something, especially since I put some focus on having a good disassembly, debugger, etc.

 ## Features
 - A simple debugger
 - Disassembler
+- "Time travel" through snapshots

 ## How to run
 Compile and run with the following command:
 ```cargo run --bin emulator -- --file some_game_path --debug-mode```

 There's also a disassembler that you can compile with:
 ```cargo rustc --bin disassembler```

 To see all the possible arguments add `--help` to the end.

 ## Keyboard